 Getting from the Airport to Tulum

-It is approximately 131 Kilometers from Cancun to Tulum, which is just over a 1.5 hour drive, barring major traffic, which can lengthen the ride by an hour or more at its worse.
+It is approximately 131 kilometers (about 81 miles) from Cancun to Tulum, which is just over a 1.5 hour drive, barring major traffic, which can lengthen the ride by an hour or more at its worse.
 Plan accordingly if you have to catch a flight or are tied to a schedule.
 There are several options for transport including bus, taxi, private car, rental car, or airport shuttle.

 A taxi from Cancun to Tulum can charge up to 2000 pesos, equating to about $107 USD, depending on the season.
 You will need to purchase a ticket from booths inside Terminals 2 or 3 before entering the cab.
 Once you have a ticket, taxis are parked outside the exit gates of these terminals.
 Other (unauthorized) taxis use meter fares and not only get extremely costly in traffic, but have a poor reputation for changing prices once you are enroute.